majoros/loststone/README.md

 The loststone project is a fully open source trackball. loststone was designed from ground up.
 It is not based on any existing designs.
-It does however take inspiration of existing opensourse projects such as [mbed](http://mbed.org) and [USBug](http://squonk42.github.com/USBug/)
+It does however take inspiration of existing open source projects such as [mbed](http://mbed.org) and [USBug](http://squonk42.github.com/USBug/)

 ##Fetures
 =========

-loststone is being designed to perform as well as any trackballs/mice on the market today.
+loststone is being designed to perform as well as any trackball/mouse on the market today.
+In addition it is going to have several features that are not found on any product yet offered.

+   * Fully Open-Source:<br>
+     Hardware & Software (CC-BY-SA, GPL3)
    * No drivers:<br>
-     Drivers are annoying. **ESPECIALLY** when there is absolutely no need for them.
+     Drivers are annoying.
+Especially when there is no need for them.
 Lost stone is being designed to use the OS level HID drivers.
-This includes all configurations.
+   * Fully configurable:<br>
+     Anything that could be configurable will be configurable, without having to change the code and flash the chip.
+[Default configuration file.](https://github.com/Majoros/loststone/blob/master/config/loststone.cfg)
+   * Easily programmable:<br>
+     If there is a need to flash the firmware it is as easy as copying a file to a flash drive.
    * Firmware cursor acceleration:<br>
      Cursor acceleration is implemented within the firmware.
    * Fully programmable buttons:<br>
-     You want the left button to be on the right and the right button on the left?
-Sure.
+     You want the left button to be on the right and the right button on the left? go for it.
+No need to change any hardware or software.
    * Profiles:<br>
      There are 5 selectable profiles.
 Each profile has the ability to configure any and all programmable features.
-This is good for multiptle users are a single users that like different settings for different situations.
+This is good for multiple users or a single users that like different settings for different situations.

 ##Specifications